uchicago-dsi/summerlab/README.md

 Week 10 (Cohort A) / Week 11 (Cohort B): Final Check-in | (exact dates TBC)
 * RA + member of the Summer Lab team (+ optional mentor(s)) meet to discuss RA’s progress over the summer and achievements on the project.

+**Optional Weekly Programming**

+*Office Hours (OH)
+ * NB: Week 1 + 2 office hours will be different from weeks 3+.
+Confirmed OH times (for weeks 3+) will be posted on the Google Calendar & in Slack.

+   * Kyle Chard | Thursdays, 10:00am-11:00am CT, Zoom
+   * Julia Hanson | DOW, time, Zoom
+   * Tyler Skluzacek | DOW, time, Zoom
+   * Jinjin Zhao | DOW, time, Zoom

+* Wednesdays: Post-talk teatime discussion | 12:00-12:30pm CT, Zoom

+* Open Zoom room to discuss that week’s speaker series.

+* Social Events
+ * Announced during the program, integrating student feedback and interest.
+Example event: virtual trivia!

+**Workshops**
+* Carpentries Workshop (week 2) | Details TBC 6/12
+ * The goal of this “on-ramp” workshop is to help make sure everyone is on the same page re: essential software (and possibly some data) carpentry tools before diving into research projects.
+ * Lessons include: Python programming + Unix shell + Version control with Git + Databases/SQL (+ more)
+ * We’ll run two concurrent workshops with differently tailored lesson plans.
+During week 1, you will be able to self-select which workshop best addresses your skill set.

+**Clusters**
+* Think of this as our version of “staying apart, together.”
+Especially since we’re remote, and we’re a big group, we wanted to find a way to facilitate small group collaboration, discussion, and connection -- hence, clusters!
+Each cluster is a group of 8-10 students who are all working on projects related to an umbrella theme. **NB:** each of your projects is interdisciplinary by nature, so if you’re wondering why you’re in one cluster and not another - or, more importantly, if your original cluster assignment isn’t working out - let us know and we can reshuffle the deck.

+Here are the four cluster groups:
+* **Applied Machine Learning + AI (Applied ML/AI):** Advancing the new frontier of artificial intelligence & machine learning methods for real-world impact.
+ * Lab Coordinator: Jinjin Zhao
+* **Computational Social Sciences (CSS):** Applying computational analysis to various aspects of society to derive otherwise unforeseen insights.
+ * Lab Coordinator: Tyler Skluzacek
+* **Human-Computer Interaction (HCI):** Meeting at the intersection of humans and technology.
+ * Lab Coordinator: Julia Hanson
+* **Systems (Sys):** Developing the highly performant, secure, and heterogeneous computing systems of the future.
+ * Lab Coordinator: Tyler Skluzacek (+ Kyle Chard as co-coordinator)

+ In each cluster, you’ll also be part of a peer tripod, or a group of you and two other RAs who are working on similar projects, and are encouraged to collaborate on project questions and discussions.
+Each cluster will also have a speaker series talk devoted to that subject, and students will have the opportunity to introduce speakers talking on that topic.

+### Presentations
+One of the most rewarding yet difficult aspects of the research lifecycle is communicating your research.
+Crafting a narrative about your project -- from its motivating questions to its methods and findings -- requires you to contextualize your project within larger questions in computational and data science.
+It’s also good practice to learn how to talk about intricately technical topics to audiences who aren’t content experts within your field.
+Over the course of the program, you’ll work towards a final 2-3 minute video presentation.
+Unlike in past years where we asked students to do presentations in person, this year we’re going digital -- both to avoid any mid-presentation wifi failures but also so that you can take the opportunity to produce something you’re proud of and can share widely.
+We’ll provide more instructions and resources in week 3 (thanks to the CDAC Communications Director, Rob Mitchum).
+On your final day in the program, we’ll have a “Symposium” where we watch each others’ final video presentations.
+You’ll have a chance to do a practice run in a Monday morning stand up meeting (week 5 + 6).
+We encourage you to leverage and work with your peer tripod and cluster group to get feedback and inspiration for your videos!

+### Speaker Series
+Each Wednesday, we’ll host a talk or panel featuring researchers, professors, students, and industry representatives on the front lines of cutting-edge data science and artificial intelligence research.
+Each talk will be followed by Q&A, and some with small-group discussions.
+Students will have multiple opportunities to submit questions during each talk, introduce speakers, and even moderate panels.
+As mentioned above, all talks will be recorded and shared after the fact, so that anyone who can’t attend (because of time zone differences or conflicts) can still hear the talk.
+**NB:** We will hold a talk on June 17th during week 1 of the program, before Cohort B has begun (on June 22nd).
+Cohort B RAs are still of course welcome and encouraged to attend this talk, even if they haven’t yet started.

+Talk topics for this summer include:
+* Lab Coordinator Intros: How to make the most of your summer research program
+* CDAC + CS Intros: Hear firsthand about the expanding efforts around CS and data science at UChicago
+* COVID-19 + Data: What role can data science play in meeting the unprecedented challenges of the COVID-19 pandemic?
+* Faculty Panel: Hear professors talk about their unique path to academia, and ask them questions outside of a classroom context.
+* Human-Computer Interaction: What do the boundary-pushing frontiers of HCI research look like?
+In security, robotics, and wearables?
+* Industry Panel: What does data science look like in industry and government vs. academia?
+How do you pursue a career in data science industries?
+* Followed by a workshop with UChicago Career Development
+* PhD Panel: Hear from CS PhD students and CDAC Graduate Fellows about their path into academia and recommendations for pursuing higher education in various interdisciplinary computational fields.
+* Image Analysis + AI: What are the unique challenges of image analysis across domains/applications such as public policy and archaeology?
+* AI + Science: How is AI as an emerging field being defined by current cutting-edge research?
+What are the unique challenges to this field in its myriad real-world applications?
+* National Labs: How are National Labs such as Argonne National Lab and Fermilab pushing the boundaries of computational power and scientific discovery?
+* Applied Data Science: Data science methodologies advance through interdisciplinary collaboration across domains and approaches.
+What does data science research look like across fields such as spatial data, medicine, and econ/business?

+### Stipends
+In recognition and support of your participation in the program, you have been awarded a stipend.
+All stipends have been processed, and should be arriving either as a check or a direct deposit/wire transfer.
+Once you have received your stipend, please email Katie to confirm.
+If you have any questions regarding your stipend situation, please notify Katie as well.

+### Social Events
+While a remote program makes it trickier to put the “play” in “work hard, play hard”, it won’t stop us from offering some online social activities.
+The cohort experience is built both through project collaboration and work and through connections and fun with games.
+Stay tuned for more info on social event details throughout the program -- we’ll roll them out as the weeks go on, hopefully with your input.